 Exploring a career in Management Consulting?
 Apply Now!

-Challenge 1: Long and Demanding Work Hours
+1. Long and Demanding Work Hours

-This isn’t just about tiredness—it affects mental health, physical well-being, and personal relationships.
+This isn’t just about tiredness - it affects mental health, physical well-being, and personal relationships.
 Over time, constant pressure can lead to burnout.

 How to Overcome: